 Absolutely not!
 Moisture is a killer to every type of mattress technology, so I always recommend putting a waterproof protector on your mattress.
 We all sweat in our sleep as our bodies are “rebooting” – some more than others.
 This moisture will seep into the layers of your mattress, and over time, mat down the materials to where they can no longer fluff or provide adequate comfort.
 The protector will also help guard your investment from things like drink spills or pet accidents, which helps protect your warranty.

-Just make sure the protector you choose doesn’t have rubber or plastic backing, as these will trap heat against the body.
+Just make sure the protector you choose doesn’t have rubber or plastic backing, as these will trap heat against the body, have a look at some of the mattress toppers on sale with the dozy owl they’re bound to have exactly what you need.

 I have a mattress pad on my bed.
 Will it work the same way as a mattress protector?